Larry Masinter: Adobe

 After Xerox, Masinter worked at AT&T Labs and Adobe for 18 years, doing pioneering work on document management and location technologies.
 He helped publish the PDF MIME type.
 At Adobe, Masinter was highly active in documenting a number of internet standards and contributed to a number of peer-reviewed journals.
-His work allowed tools such as Apache to integrate MIME seamlessly.
+His work allowed tools such as the Apache HTTP Server to integrate MIME seamlessly.

 Masinter presented at the University of California, Irvine TWIST conference.
 He also collaborated with Nick Kew on the book The Apache Modules Book: Application Development with Apache and with Kim H. Veltman on her book, Understanding New Media: Augmented Knowledge & Culture.

 Internet Engineering Task Force RFCs

 Masinter was involved with the IETF, helping to set standards from 1994 to 2017 primarily in URIs and HTTP.
 His contributions include the following: